 With the contacts API you can create a sync of customer field data between your shopping cart database to HubSpot.
 This will allow you to keep your HubSpot database up to date with customer purchase data for marketing and reporting.

-The first step to connecting your shopping cart database to HubSpot is to determine what fields you would like to pass and then create the fields in HubSpot.
+The first step to connecting your shopping cart database to HubSpot is to determine what fields you would like to pass, and then create these fields in HubSpot.
 It is important to consider syncing the data fields from your shopping cart database that are valuable for marketing campaigns and reporting.
 For a list of example properties and property groups, check out this article.

-- Once you have your list of fields you would like to sync into HubSpot from the shopping cart database, navigate to Contacts > Contacts Settings.
+- Once you have your list of fields you would like to sync into HubSpot from the shopping cart database, navigate to Contacts.
+Click the Actions dropdown menu and select Edit properties.

-- Click Create New Property in the top right and begin creating your new custom properties.
-When creating these properties, be sure to select the correct Field Type.
-So, for example, if the property is Last Order Date, the field type should be Date Picker.
+- Click Create a Property in the top right and begin creating your new custom properties.
+When creating these properties, be sure to select the correct Field Type for the values you'll be collecting.
+So, for example, if the property is Date of purchase, the field type should be Date Picker.
 Also consider creating Property Groups for organizational purposes.

 - When all of your fields are created in HubSpot, map them to your shopping cart database using the create or update contact API endpoint.